zine-eddine303/obsidian-notes/Study Notes/IELTS/Writing/Task 2/My essays/Homework task 1 (Introduction).md

 - [ ] Specfic and clear (not vague) ideas

 ## Corrected version
-==These last years,== we see more and more vehicles driven by artificial intelligence.
-This is a proposed solution to the problems that are ==,== and I believe that this is a good thing, ==as== it makes our lives safer and easier.
+==In these last years,== we see more and more vehicles driven by artificial intelligence. ==This is an attempt to solve traffic problems like accidents== and I believe that this is a good thing, ==because== it makes our lives safer and easier.